HomeArticlesGuideRetirement Planning Guide

 • Interest: reviewed quarterly but historically stable at 7-8%

-The 15-year lock-in is a feature, not a bug — it prevents premature withdrawals and forces the long-term discipline that retirement saving requires.
+The 15-year lock-in isn't a flaw, it's the point.
+It prevents premature withdrawals and forces the long-term discipline that retirement saving requires.
 Start a PPF account as early as possible; the 15-year maturity dates can be timed to arrive near your planned retirement age.

 Step 4: Join NPS for the Extra ₹50,000 Tax Deduction

-The National Pension System offers a unique advantage no other instrument does: an additional ₹50,000 tax deduction under Section 80CCD(1B), over and above the ₹1.5 lakh Section 80C ceiling.
-For a taxpayer in the 30% bracket, this saves ₹15,000 in tax every year — a meaningful return even before market-linked investment returns are counted.
+The National Pension System offers an advantage no other instrument does: an additional ₹50,000 tax deduction under Section 80CCD(1B), over and above the ₹1.5 lakh Section 80C ceiling.
+For a taxpayer in the 30% bracket, this saves ₹15,000 in tax every year, a meaningful return even before market-linked investment returns are counted.

 How NPS works: